Zero-OS/resourcepool/docs/setup/setup.md

 ## Boot your Zero-OS nodes
 The final step of rounding up your Zero-OS cluster is to boot your Zero-OS nodes in to your ZeroTier network.

-Via iPXE from the following URL: `https://bootstrap.gig.tech/ipxe/1.1.0-alpha-3-0-core-6d11a464/<Your ZeroTier network id>`
+Via iPXE from the following URL: `https://bootstrap.gig.tech/ipxe/master/<Your ZeroTier network id>/organization=${ITSYOUONLINEORG}`

-Or download your ISO from the following URL: `https://bootstrap.gig.tech/iso/1.1.0-alpha-3-0-core-6d11a464/<Your ZeroTier network id>`
+Or download your ISO from the following URL: `https://bootstrap.gig.tech/iso/master/<Your ZeroTier network id>/organization=${ITSYOUONLINEORG}`

 Refer to the 0-core repository documentation for more information on booting Zero-OS.